zlintz/rabbot/docs/receiving.md

 ```

 ### Queues in `noBatch` mode
-rabbot now supports the ability to put queues into non-batching behavior.
+foo-foo-mq now supports the ability to put queues into non-batching behavior.
 This causes ack, nack and reject calls to take place against the channel immediately.
 This feature is ideal when processing messages are long-running and consumer limits are in place.
 Be aware that this feature does have a significant impact on message throughput.

 ## Reply Queues
-By default, rabbot creates a unique reply queue for each connection which is automatically subscribed to and deleted on connection close.
+By default, foo-foo-mq creates a unique reply queue for each connection which is automatically subscribed to and deleted on connection close.
 This can be modified or turned off altogether.

 Changing the behavior is done by passing one of three values to the `replyQueue` property on the connection hash:

 > !!!
-IMPORTANT !!! rabbot cannot prevent queue naming collisions across services instances or connections when using the first two options.
+IMPORTANT !!! foo-foo-mq cannot prevent queue naming collisions across services instances or connections when using the first two options.

 ### Custom Name
-Only changes the name of the reply queue that rabbot creates - `autoDelete` and `subscribe` will be set to `true`.
+Only changes the name of the reply queue that foo-foo-mq creates - `autoDelete` and `subscribe` will be set to `true`.

 ```javascript
 rabbit.addConnection( {